hoodsr/baby-assembler/README.md

 You need to check for the following semantic errors:

-    - A varable or array name must be introduced by an .alloc directive in the source code above where it is used as an argument.
+    - A variable or array name must be introduced by an .alloc directive in the source code above where it is used as an argument.
     - The same name cannot be used in more than one .alloc directive.
     - No memory allocation may exceed the bounds of the memory array.
     - Any label used as a branch destination must occur exactly once on a line by itself, followed by a colon.
 The latter need not occur before the label's first use as a branch destination, however (see Backpatching, above).
 That is, all labels must have been resolved to unique instruction indices when assembly ends.